-This topic includes links to information on safety, disposal of medicines, herbal remedies and saving money on prescriptions.
+This topic includes links to information on safety, disposal of medicines, herbal remedies, and saving money on prescriptions.
 Your local pharmacy can provide information on drug interactions for the prescription drugs you're taking, as well as proper disposal of unused drugs.

 Note: This topic was prepared to help consumers find reliable health resources on the web.
 The information here (and on all websites) is not a substitute for medical care by a health professional.
 Please discuss what you find with your healthcare provider.